Birding in Sierra County

 The Gila National Forest is also a prime mountain birding habitat.
 To learn about the bird species you may see in the Gila download their birding checklist.

 Our “Birding in Sierra and Socorro Counties” brochure

 with southern New Mexico birding sites and a map

-Fish and Game’s birding info on the following areas, in pdf form:
+Game and Fish’s birding info on the following areas is available in pdf form:

 Percha / Elephant Butte / Caballo / Las Palomas